KRUISIN' KANINES AGILITY AND DOG SPORTS

 Jeff has owned dogs that include the historic 5-time AKC Invitational MACH 2 and USDAA Master Agility Dog Tipo (Spanish Water Dog); MACH and USDAA ADCH Snafu (Border Collie), a semi-finalist at the 2015 USDAA Cynosport World Games.
 Both dogs have had many impressive rankings and wins and are multiple AKC Nationals qualifiers.

-His recent competitive partner is AKC MX, MXJ and USDAA MAD Fray.
-She has competed at the AWC International Tryouts and the AKC European Open Tryouts with impressive showings.
-In 2019, she was a UKI National Championship Finalist.
+His competitive partner AKC MX, MXJ and USDAA MAD Fray has competed at the AWC International Tryouts and the AKC European Open Tryouts with impressive showings.
+In 2019, Fray was a UKI National Championship Finalist.
+Jeff is also competing with his young Border Collie Hookah.

 Picture